vladkens/ecloop/readme.md

 ### Random Search

-The `rnd` command allows you to search random ranges of bits within a given range (by default, the entire curve space).
+The `rnd` command allows you to search random bit ranges within a specified range (by default, the entire curve space).
 This mode is useful for exploring random subsets of the keyspace.

 #### Example 1: Random Search with Default Offset and Size